IntEL4CoRo/ease_fall_school_2022/README.md

   * `wsl --install -d Ubuntu-20.04` will open a window, which is the **Ubuntu shell** installing itself.
   * This may take a while...
   * In the Ubuntu shell, specify username and password when the install is done.
 Keep it simple, it's just for experimental purpose.
   * In the Powersehll: `wsl --list --version` checks the installed distributions.
 Make sure that Ubuntu-20.04 is among them.
-Otherwise install it again, the iprevious install may have been interrupted by something.
+Otherwise install it again, the previous install may have been interrupted by something.
 If that still doesn't work, check **Enable Hardware-Virtualization** at the top of this readme.
   * `wsl --set-default Ubuntu-20.04` sets the fresh distro as default.
 * Update the Ubuntu 20.04 distro and install OpenGL utils
   * Open the **Ubuntu shell** with `Windows`-key, 'Ubuntu', Enter.